 assuming an even distribution of counts between the quadrants.
 Above this rate, some events are not processed by the PSP and are instead recorded as “lost.”

-Here we summarize the PSP operation that leads to event loss.
+Events are lost when they arrive too fast for the processor to handle.
+Here we summarize the PSP operation.
 The signal from each pixel is digitized and events are identified as pulses in a field-programmable gate array (FPGA) board.
-When an event is detected, the time series containing the event data (whose length depends on the event grade; Section 5.3.3) is stored in a memory buffer and the record of the event is passed to one of the PSP computers, which maintains a list of events waiting to be processed.
-Events are processed by retrieving the event data from the buffer and applying optimal filtering (cross correlation with an optimal template) to measure the event energy and search recursively for secondary events.
+When an event is detected, the time series containing the event data (whose length depends on the event grade; Section 5.3.3) is stored in memory and the record of the event is passed to one of the PSP computers, which maintains a list of events waiting to be processed.
+Events are processed by retrieving the event data from the memory buffer and applying optimal filtering (cross correlation with an optimal template) to measure the event energy and search recursively for secondary events.
 The pulse height, arrival time, and other data are then sent to the data recorder, the buffer memory occupied by that event is freed, and the computer retrieves the next event.
 When events fill the buffer faster than the PSP can process them, to make space for new events the entire buffer is cleared and those events are recorded as lost.
-Because the events are detected before they are sent to the PSP, the events are not totally lost, but their energies are not measured by the PSP, and the FPGA count rate is a lower limit (as no secondary event search is performed for lost events).
-Event loss is independent of event energy or grade.
+There is a record of lost events from the FPGA, but their energies are not measured by the PSP and the FPGA count rate is a lower limit as no secondary event search is performed.
+Note that event loss is independent of energy or grade.

-We note that Resolve does not “pile up” in the same way as CCD imaging spectrometers, but an analogous effect occurs when two events arrive within 2 ms of each other and are erroneously treated as a single event.
-Most such events are identifiable via anomalous RISE_TIME and SLOPE_DIFFER behavior and are screened out, but some will be misidentified as clean events.
-At high count rates, several percent of the events can be lost this way with the gate valve closed (Mizumoto et al. , 2025a).
+Another form of event loss is analogous to pile-up in X-ray CCD detectors.
+When two events arrive within 2 ms they are erroneously treated as a single event.
+Most, but not all, such events are identifiable via anomalous RISE_TIME and SLOPE_DIFFER behavior and are screened out.
+At high count rates, several percent of the events can be lost this way (Mizumoto et al. , 2025a).

 erg s